CrazyUncleBurton/OtterPilot-V3.7.5-Hardware-Test/README.md

 1) Connect RX1 receiver input to the SERVO1 Steering servo output.
 2) Connect RX2 receiver input to the SERVO2 Throttle servo output.
+3) Connect RX3 receiver input to the SERVO3 Channel 3 servo output.
-3) Connect the OtterPilot to anything that can supply 5V to the USB-C port.
+4) Connect the OtterPilot to anything that can supply 5V to the USB-C port.
 Note:  Powering the device with USB will result in a low voltage reading because of the backfeed diode.
 If it measures 4.3+V, it's probably fine.
 Power with the BEC from the receiver to be sure.
-4) Connect the GPS to the external I2C port (the white connector on the black microcontroller board).
+5) Connect the GPS to the external I2C port (the white connector on the black microcontroller board).
-5) If used, connect the SparkFun OpenSD MicroSD card to the external GPS open port (the white connector on the black microcontroller board).
+6) If used, connect the SparkFun OpenSD MicroSD card to the external GPS open port (the white connector on the black microcontroller board).

-6) The tests are automated.
+Note:  The tests are automated.
 If the test passes, the text is green.
 If the test detects a fixable issue, the text is yellow.
 If the text fails, the text is red.
-7) Watch the test a few times to be sure those things are working before proceeding.
+Watch the test a few times to be sure those things are working before proceeding.
+8) Watch the PCA9685 line - it should be green.
+9) Watch the LSM6DSOX line - it should be green.
+10) Watch the GPS line - it should be green.
+11) Watch the OpenLog line - it should be green if the OpenLog is connected.
+12) Watch the Steering line - it should be green.
+13) Watch the Throttle line - it should be green.
+14) Watch the Channel 3 line - it should be green.
-8) Disconnect the RX1 and SERVO1 connectors.
+15) Disconnect the RX1 and SERVO1 connectors.
-9) Connect the RX1 receiver input to the SERVO3 Steering servo output.
+16) Connect the RX1 receiver input to the SERVO4 Steering servo output.
-10) Watch the Steering/Aux test and make sure it still succeeds.
-We know RX1 is good, so we are testing SERVO3 output here.
+17) Watch the Steering/Aux test and make sure it still succeeds.
-11) Disconnect the RX1 and SERVO3 connectors.
-12) Connect the RX1 and SERVO4 connectors and make sure the STEERING/AUX test still succeeds.
 We know RX1 is good, so we are testing SERVO4 output here.

 ## I2C Info